Board of Directors

 Michael VanSickle | Treasurer and Director at Large

-Michael is a Chartered Professional Accountant (CPA) with an Honours Bachelor of Commerce in International Accounting and Finance.
+Michael has an Honours Bachelor of Commerce in International Accounting and Finance.

-His volunteer contributions include coaching minor hockey, working in the Port Dover food bank, and other community organizations in the Long Point region.
+Michael’s volunteer contributions include coaching minor hockey, working in the Port Dover food bank, and other community organizations in the Long Point region.

 Angelle van Kleef | Director at Large

-She consulted for the Dutch government, advising Dutch greenhouse growers on all aspects of their business.
+Angelle consulted for the Dutch government, advising Dutch greenhouse growers on all aspects of their business.
 In 1988 Angelle and her husband Clen started their own greenhouse business.
-They raised 2 children, Mats and Estelle.
+In 1999 they immigrated to Canada.
+They bought a farm near Nixon, On, where they started a new greenhouse business growing potted plants.

 Jeff Hopkins | Director at Large

-Jeff Hopkins is a law firm partner specializing in labour and employment law, representing both employers and senior executives.
+Jeff is a law firm partner specializing in labour and employment law, representing both employers and senior executives.

-Jeff holds his LL.B from Western University and his Hons.
-B.A. from the University of Toronto, Trinity College.
 Jeff is a longtime Norfolk County resident and has been active in local organizations interested in community issues and quality of life in the region.
 He currently serves as President of the Long Point Ratepayers’ Association.

 Stuart Mackenzie | Director at Large